lukaskilian/FITLane/README.md

 # FITLane
-FITLane - Framework zum Implementieren und Testen von Lane-Keeping-Systemen
+FITLane - Framework for Implementing and Testing of Lane-keeping systems